Ingest data from Google Ads

 -

-If you plan to create a new connection: You must have
+To create a new connection, you must have

 CREATE CONNECTIONprivileges on the metastore.
 See Manage privileges in Unity Catalog.If the connector supports UI-based pipeline authoring, an admin can create the connection and the pipeline at the same time by completing the steps on this page.
 However, if the users who create pipelines use API-based pipeline authoring or are non-admin users, an admin must first create the connection in Catalog Explorer.
 See Connect to managed ingestion sources.